monsieurdoceo/monsieurdoceo/README.md

 # 👨‍💻 Monsieur Doceo

-**`Digital Crafter (Dévelopeur/Créateur/Animateur)`**
+**`Digital Crafter (Developer/Creator/Animator)`**

-Je suis quelqu'un qui aime créer du contenu multiple m'apportant de nouvelles connaissances et compétences.
+I am someone who likes to create multiple content bringing me new knowledge and skills.
-Mes projets sont publiqués ici même et certains se retrouver présentés sur ma chaîne Youtube "[MonsieurDoceo](https://www.youtube.com/channel/UCn1BkFoyCJ7UcHdWl9SqmmA)".
+My projects are published here and some of them can be presented on my Youtube channel "[MonsieurDoceo](https://www.youtube.com/channel/UCn1BkFoyCJ7UcHdWl9SqmmA)".
-Tout est construit à partir de zéro et uniquement via la documentation de plusieurs sites et inspiration de vidéos.
+Everything is built from scratch and only via the documentation of several sites and video inspiration.

 <p align="left">
       <a href="https://www.youtube.com/channel/UCn1BkFoyCJ7UcHdWl9SqmmA?sub_confirmation=1">